Lupin (EP)

-Lupin (Hangul: 루팡) is the third Korean extended play (EP) by South Korean girl group Kara, released on February 17, 2010 by DSP.
+Lupin (Hangul: 루팡) is the third Korean extended play (EP) by South Korean girl group Kara, released on February 17, 2010, by DSP.
 The concept and artwork of the album is based on French writer Maurice Leblanc's fictional gentleman thief, Arsène Lupin.
+The EP sold over 64,000 copies in 2010, ranking as the 16th best-selling album of the year in South Korea.

 Background and concept

 In early February, DSP Media announced that Kara would be coming back with "Lupin" and showing a darker, more mature concept.
-The song was released to digital outlets on February 17, 2010 and topped various charts the following day.
+The song was released to digital outlets on February 17, 2010, and topped various charts the following day.
 Han Seung-yeon noted that, although the group had a cute image with singles like "Pretty Girl" and "Mister", "Lupin" would allow the girls to portray a "chic" concept.
-The group then performed on all major network music shows over the weekend.

-On March 4, 2010, Kara won their first #1 award for "Lupin" on M!
-Countdown.
-The following week, Kara won yet another #1 award on M!
-Countdown, making it their second consecutive win on the program.
-"Lupin" also gave Kara their first #1 win on Music Bank on March 12, 2010, making it the group's first win on the music show since their debut, and held onto the position for three consecutive weeks.
-The song also won the Mutizen award from Inkigayo.

-"Lupin" is among a handful of Kara tracks featured in the arcade music game, DJ Max Technika 3.
+Media reports noted that the group would be going up against Girls' Generation, who had made their comeback a few weeks earlier with "Oh!".